stateofca/opencred/README.md

   up user data and authenticate the user or augment a user's profile.

 Notes:
+* You must configure a signing key with the `id_token` purpose in the config to use this method of integration.
+The public key will be published in the `/.well-known/jwks.json` endpoint.
+* You must configure `claims` of your relyingParty to specify which claims you want to extract from the credential and include in the `id_token` result.
 * `ES256` is the only supported signing algorithm for id_tokens to date.
 * `PKCE` not yet supported.
 * There is no `userinfo` endpoint, the app only supports an `id_token` result.

 ### HTTP API Integration

-OpenCred can also facilitate gathering a user's credential(s) and presenting them to a relying party via a HTTP API.
-This is useful for integrating with a relying party that does not support OIDC.
+Each time a relying party application requests a credential from a user, OpenCred manages a credential "exchange" that lets the user present a Verifiable Presentation containing a Verifiable Credential, which is verified and made available to the relying party.
 The HTTP API is documented in the [OpenAPI](https://swagger.io/specification/) format.
 You can view the API documentation in a Swagger UI at the `/api-docs` endpoint when the application is running.